-- The most current FIS points list, valid on the date of the draw meeting, must be used for the seeding of competitors.
-If competitors do not appear in the last valid FIS points list, they shall be assigned to that group of competitors without points. - The present competitors will be sorted according to their rank on the current FIS points list in ascending order. - At Continental Cup the competitors will be sorted into rank order of the respective Continental Cup Standing List or Event FIS Points List whichever rank is better.
+- 5604.1.1 The most current FIS points list, valid on the date of the draw meeting, must be used for the seeding of competitors.
+If competitors do not appear in the last valid FIS points list, they shall be assigned to that group of competitors without points. - 5604.1.2 The present competitors will be sorted according to their rank on the current FIS points list in ascending order. - 5604.1.3 At Continental Cup the competitors will be sorted into rank order of the respective Continental Cup Standing List or Event FIS Points List whichever rank is better.
 On the first Continental Cup competition of the season the Continental Cup Final Ranking from previous season will be taken into consideration.
 If the competitors are tied, the better rank in the Cup Standing List will decide their position.
 If they are still tied the better rank in the FIS Points List will decide their position.
-If they are still tied their position will be decided by a draw.
+If they are still tied their position will be decided by a draw. - 5604.1.4 At the Olympic Winter Games specific rules will apply. - 5604.1.5 At Major Events

-5604.1.4 Ski Cross